wkumari/wkumari.github.io/_posts/2022-02-25-losing-visibility-into-dns.md

 .
 86400	IN	SOA	a.root-servers.net. nstld.verisign-grs.com.
 2022042700 1800 900 604800 86400
 ```

 The resolver will cache the NXDOMAIN response for the full name, and, if it gets a query for any other subdomain of .nonexistant (e.g: bar.nonexistant), it will have to query for that name as well (and so be seen at the root).
-In the case of QNAME Minimization or Aggressive NSEC though, the resolver does not have to query for the other subdomains of .nonexistant; with QNAME Minimization it will have cached the non-existence of .nonexistant, and in the case of Aggressive NSEC it doesn't even need to query for .nonexistant as it has cryptographic proof that it doesn't exist.
+In the case of QNAME Minimization or Aggressive NSEC though, the resolver does not have to query for the other subdomains of .nonexistant.
+With QNAME Minimization, it will have cached the non-existence of .nonexistant; and, in the case of Aggressive NSEC, it doesn't even need to query for .nonexistant as it has cryptographic proof that it doesn't exist.

 ## Local Authoritative
-One of the last major sources of information hiding is if the is a local resolver which is authoritative for a name.
+One of the last major sources of information hiding is if there is a local resolver which is authoritative for a name.
 As an example, if an organization is using a local resolver to provide DNS services for a domain, it is not necessary to query the root servers for the domain.
 For example, a company using .corp within the organization (for example so that they can use accounting.corp as a name), any query for accounting.corp or foo.corp will be answered by the local resolver, and this will not be leaked into the public DNS.
 This is a very common deployment scenario, especially for Microsoft Active Directory.

+## Summary
+These are just a few of the mechanisms that hide information from DNS authoritative servers, and make it impossible to get a full picture of the DNS LANDSCAPE.

 # Appendix A
 ## Disclaimer